JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Hiranyakesin_2_4.md

 ## PA<i>T</i>ALA 4, SECTION 11.

-1\. [^679] 'The Fathers who are here and who are not here, and whom we know and whom we do not know: Agni, to thee they are known, how many they are, _G_âtavedas.
+1\. [^679] 'The Fathers who are here and who are not here, and whom we know and whom we do not know: Agni, to thee they are known, how many they are, <i>G</i>âtavedas.
 May they enjoy what thou givest them in our oblation.
 Svadhâ!
 Adoration!

-‘Your limb that this flesh-devouring (Agni) has burnt, leading you to the worlds (of the Fathers), _G_âtavedas, that I restore to you again.
+‘Your limb that this flesh-devouring (Agni) has burnt, leading you to the worlds (of the Fathers), <i>G</i>âtavedas, that I restore to you again.
 Unviolated with all your limbs arise, O Fathers!
 Svadhâ!
 Adoration!

-‘Carry the Â<i>g</i>ya, _G_âtavedas, to the Fathers, where thou knowest them resting afar.
+‘Carry the Â<i>g</i>ya, <i>G</i>âtavedas, to the Fathers, where thou knowest them resting afar.
 May streams of Â<i>g</i>ya flow to them; may their wishes with all their desires be fulfilled!
 Svadhâ!
 Adoration!’

 In the same way a second and a third verse with the alteration of the Mantra, ‘to the grandfathers,’ ‘to the great-grandfathers.’